panda3d/panda3d-docs/programming/scene-graph/common-state-changes.rst

       myNodePath.set_color_scale(R, G, B, A);

-One use of ``setColorScale()`` is to apply it at the top of the scene graph (e.g. render) to darken the entire scene uniformly, for instance to implement a fade-to-black effect.
+One use of :meth:`~.NodePath.set_color_scale()` is to apply it at the top of the scene graph (e.g. render) to darken the entire scene uniformly, for instance to implement a fade-to-black effect.

 Since alpha is so important, there is also a method for scaling it without affecting the other color components: